bilgehannal/projecteuler/README.md

 # projecteuler
-This repository includes the solutions of project euler problems of that I solved
+This repository includes the solutions of project euler problems that I solved